-The due date for 2015 stipend applications is April 6, 2015.
+The due date for 2023 stipend applications is FRIDAY, APRIL 14, 2023.
 Applicants must submit applications by 11:59 p.m. on that date.
-Please refer to the stipend criteria for more details on applying for a 2015 FLAW stipend.
+Please refer to the stipend criteria for more details on applying for a 2023 FLAW stipend:

 As announced at the 2007 PIELC, Friends of Land Air and Water has created a specific stipend in honor of Professors John Bonine and Mike Axline.
 This stipend is in line with their desire to promote certain types of public interest environmental law work and certain types of small private public-interest law firms.
 In order to qualify for this specific stipend the applicant’s prospective employer must be one of the following:

 1. A private public-interest law firm with no more than 5 attorneys that does a significant amount of public interest environmental law work mainly on issues in the firm’s surrounding local area; or

 2. A non-profit law firm with no more than 5 attorneys that does public interest environmental law work mainly on issues in the firm’s surrounding local area; or,